 The Blue Lotus House

 The Blue Lotus House had always been the female residential hall at MABA.
-The newly expanded version (in progress as of 2016) is three times larger compared to the original one, complete with a central kitchen capable of serving 40-50 people during retreats.
+The newly expanded version (finished in 2017) is three times larger compared to the original one, complete with a central kitchen capable of serving 40-50 people during retreats.
 The female monastics reside here on a daily basis and female practitioners use the extra space during retreats.

 Sudhana Pavilion is a charming little area at MABA constructed in 2013.
 The namesake was after the most well-known youthful pilgrim in Mahayana Buddhism, Sudhana, who interviewed 53 Bodhisattvas in many different worlds in search of the eternal truth.
 This pavilion is for our Buddhist children to come practice in their study groups.
 Children hold the key to a long-term goal of MABA, for Buddhism to take roots in the United States, thus materialize a better future for all people.